skjolber/Fagmote/Android/Near Field Communications/README.md

     * Install [NFC plugin](http://nfc-eclipse-plugin.googlecode.com) from update site http://nfc-eclipse-plugin.googlecode.com/git/nfc-eclipse-plugin-feature/update-site/
 * Check out this (https://github.com/skjolber/Fagmote.git) Git repository.
 Alternatively, [download zip](https://github.com/skjolber/Fagmote/downloads).
 Add the projects to your workspace.

 Note that Eclipse is merely required for the NDEF editor, so you can still use your favorite editor for the rest of the tasks.
-Just make sure the projects are still added.
+Just make sure the base project imports successfully.

 Task 1 - Create new tag
 =========================